 B1.
 Do the people have the right to organize in different political parties or other competitive political groupings of their choice, and is the system free of undue obstacles to the rise and fall of these competing parties or groupings?
 3 / 4

 Political parties are generally free to form and operate.
-However, under current electoral laws, smaller parties struggle to access to public financing and secure equal media coverage, hampering their competitiveness.
+However, under current electoral laws, newer and smaller parties struggle to access to public financing and secure equal media coverage, hampering their competitiveness.
+Provisions of the electoral law enacted in August 2018 require a minimum time candidates must be associated with the parties for which they aspire to run, though this was being challenged at year’s end.

 B2.
 Is there a realistic opportunity for the opposition to increase its support or gain power through elections?
 3 / 4